udacity/CppND-System-Monitor/README.md

 System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

-Follow along with the classroom lesson to complete the project!
+Follow along with the classroom lessons to complete the project!
+Important information about where to find the data on linux for the system monitor is [here](project_info.md).

 ![System Monitor](images/monitor.png)